 Jerash is a fascinating ancient Roman city that is located just 50 km from Amman, Jordan.
 Jerash is considered the most well preserved Roman ruins outside of Italy.
 It is also one of the busiest tourist sites in Jordan.

 One wouldn’t expect to see such a magnificent Roman complex in the Middle East, but the Roman empire stretched far and wide at the height of its power.
 While recently going through old hard drives we found some long lost video footage of our time in the Middle East.
 I forgot that we even took footage while at Jerash, but sure enough, we had a lot of it.

 Want more information on visiting Jordan, check out our Jordan Travel Guide

-Subscribe to our YouTube Channel for travel videos twice weekly
+Subscribe to our YouTube Channl for more travel videos weekly

 Overnight Tours can be booked from Amman showcasing Jerash, Petra and Wadi Rum.

-Jerash makes for a great day trip from the city where you can explore the ruins and learn a bit about historic Roman culture.
-Dating back 6500 years Jerash is considered the most well-preserved sites for ancient Roman architecture outside of Italy.
+Jerash makes for a great day trip from Amman where you can explore the ruins and learn a bit about historic Roman culture.
+Dating back 6500 years

 Check out our favourite ancient cities from around the world.